Written by Fabian Sailer, PhD student, University College London

 A noticeable burden on the healthcare system

 My disease model includes the most important sexually transmitted diseases within the UK: HIV, Chlamydia, Gonorrhoea and a few others.
 I defined a sexually transmitted disease as important if it is a noticeable burden to the associated healthcare system.
 This may be caused by a high number of infected patients or by complicated cases, causing high treatment costs.
 Based on this definition, I selected the previously mentioned diseases.
-This selection depends on the setting (e.g. UK), as diseases which are important and warrant research in one country might be negligible in another.
+This selection depends on the setting (e.g. UK), as a diseases which are important and warrant research in one country might be negligible in another.

 Modelling multiple diseases